alex-gutev/live_cells/README.md

 final c = ValueCell.value(someValue);
 ```

-When the `value` property is set the observers of the cell react to the change.

 ### Computed cells

 A *computed cell* is a cell with a value that is a function of the values of other cells.
 Computed
-cells are created using `ValueCell.computed`:.
+cells are created using `ValueCell.computed`:

 ```dart
 final a = MutableCell(0);